 Galaxy data used in this work were obtained by SDSS \cite{2000AJ....120.1579Y, Aguado:2018ynx} and we downloaded them from CasJobs\footnote{https://skyserver.sdss.org/CasJobs/}.
 First we use the Galaxy Zoo classifications \cite{Lintott:2008ne} to select only spiral galaxies.
 For each such galaxy we obtain its right ascension, declination, redshift, position angle and axis ratio.
-As our default combination, for the position angle and axis ratio we use results of the fit of the de Vaucouleurs profile to the galaxy images obtained using the green SDSS filter.
+As our default combination, for the position angle and axis ratio we use results of the fit of the exponential profile to the galaxy images obtained using the green SDSS filter.
 For systematic checks we also investigate other choices.
-As in our previous work, we only consider galaxies for which the closest Elucid halo was at least $10^{12} M_\odot$ to avoid regions with poorly determined ICs.
+As in our previous work, we only consider galaxies for which the closest ELUCID halo was at least $10^{12} M_\odot$ to avoid regions with poorly determined ICs.

 For each galaxy, we calculate the vectors $\vec L_{R,T}$ according to \eqref{LR_LT}.
-The redshift and sky position then allows us to find each galaxy's three-dimensional Euclidian position.
-Using the simulation ran from the optimal ICs, we then find the galaxy's inverse displacement, which we use to calculate the Lagrangian position of the galaxy.
+The redshift and sky position then allows us to find each galaxy's three-dimensional Euclidean position.
+Using the simulation run from the optimal ICs, we then find the galaxy's inverse displacement, which we use to calculate the Lagrangian position of the galaxy.

-Our fiducial catalog contains 50361 galaxies in the volume in which Elucid provides the initial conditions.
+Our full fiducial catalog contains 50361 galaxies in the volume in which ELUCID provides the initial conditions.